 Dry weather typically means sewage backup occurs due to clogged pipes.
 That clogging is typically created due to a blockage.
 Causes include items flushed that aren’t easily broken down, tree roots that have encroached on pipes, oils/fats that were poured down a drain, or soil that has collapsed the pipe.

-When the weather is wet, a sewer overflow can occur when large amounts of rainfall and water from melting snow become too much for the property drainage system to handle.
-If water levels rise above your drainage system, you could end up with bacteria-ridden wastewater back flowing into your home
+With wet weather, a sewage overflow can occur with higher than usual rainfall amounts mix with water from melting snow.
+This combination becomes too much for the property drainage system to handle.
+If water levels rise above the drainage system, wastewater could find itself flowing into your home.

-- Automatic Backwater Valve: Possibly the best way to stop a public line sewage backup is to install a valve that only allows water to flow in one direction.
-So when the sewer water reaches a set level above the house drain, the valve closes off and stops the backwater from getting in.
-Once the water levels drop, the air in the chamber decompresses and the valve is able to re-open automatically.
+Automatic Backwater Valve.
+Public line sewage backup can be stopped quickly by installing a valve that only allows water to flow in one direction.
+When sewage water reaches a level above the house drain, the valve is set to close off and stop the backwater from flowing into the house.
+Once the water level drops, air in the chamber decompresses and the valve will reopen.

 Spring is around the corner, and protecting your home against sewage flooding is important before the rainy weather strikes!
 Work with a professional to assess your home and respond to any potential issues.
 This is the easiest and best way to ensure that flooding does not occur in your home.

 If you find yourself in a situation where you are already dealing with the aftermath of sewage backup, McMahon Services is here to help.
 We will quickly and safely remove the wastewater from your home, cleaning and drying the area to return it to pre-damage conditions.